 Open Knowledge Belgium is a not for profit organisation (vzw/asbl) ran by a board of 6 people and has currently 1 employee.
-It is an umbrella organisation for Open Knowledge in Belgium and, as mentioned below, contains different working groups of people working around various projects.
+An overview of our working groups lead by volunteers can be found down here.

 If you would like to have your activities under our wing, please contact us at our mailinglist.

 Open Summer of code is a 3 week programme for students during the summer of 2014.
 The goal: provide 20 to 25 Belgian based students the training, network and support necessary to transform open innovation projects into powerful real-world services.

 Creative Commons helps you share your knowledge and creativity with the world.
 If you want to give people the right to share, use, and even build upon a work you’ve created, you should consider publishing it under a Creative Commons license.
 CC Belgium translates these licenses for the Belgian legislation, contributes Belgian stories to the international organisation and organises meet-ups in Belgium.